Skip to main content

 Care for children aged up to 3 years

-The legislation does not lay down any procedure for the appointment or conditions of service for the director of a crèche or the head of a kids’ club.
-Such matters are regulated by the entity administering a given institution in accordance with the generally applicable labour, retirement and pension law and regulations and / or specific regulations applicable to the entity that administers a given institution (for example, a local government unit).
-Local government units hold competitions for the position of the director of a crèche or the head of a kids’ club.
+The legislation on care for children aged up to 3 years does not lay down any procedure for the appointment or conditions of service for the head of a crèche or a kids’ club.
+Such matters are regulated by the entity administering a given institution in accordance with the generally applicable labour laws and / or specific regulations applicable to the entity that administers a given institution (for example, a local government unit, LGU).

-The legislation on the childcare system does not address performance appraisal or continuing professional development of the director of a crèche or the head of a kids’ club.
+The legislation on childcare does not address continuing professional development of the head of a crèche or a kids’ club.
+Heads of LGU-administered institutions are required to upgrade their skills on a continuous basis.
+The body administering a given institution adopts detailed arrangements in this area.

 Preschool education and school education